enriquebelarte/kmm-labs-v1.1/README.md

 KMM Labs is a series of examples and use cases of Kernel Module Management Operator running on an Openshift cluster.

 ## Installation

-In order to know more about what KMM is and how to install it you can refer to the [documentation](https://docs.openshift.com/container-platform/4.13/hardware_enablement/kmm-kernel-module-management.html) site.
+If you want to learn more about KMM and how to install it, you can refer to the [documentation](https://docs.openshift.com/container-platform/4.13/hardware_enablement/kmm-kernel-module-management.html).
+The documentation provides detailed information about KMM and step-by-step instructions for the installation process.

 ## Driver Toolkit